Popular Posts

-Traditional brick and mortar business is a thing of the past: physical buildings and conventional employees no longer define organizations.
+Traditional brick-and-mortar business is a thing of the past: physical buildings and conventional employees no longer define organizations.
 The modern organization is an interconnected mess of relationships and connections that span traditional business boundaries.
 Complexity grows as these interconnected relationships, processes, and systems nest themselves in intricacy.
 Today, business is interconnected in a flat world in which over half of the organization’s ‘insiders’ are no longer traditional employees, but are third parties such as contractors, consultants, temporary workers, outsourcers, service providers, and vendors.

 An organization can face disruption and disaster by establishing or maintaining the wrong business relationships.
-Third party security problems are the organizations problems that directly impact the brand and reputation while increasing exposure to risk and compliance matters.
+Third-party security problems are the organizations problems that directly impact the brand and reputation while increasing exposure to risk and compliance matters.
 When questions of security arise, the organization is held accountable, and it must ensure that third party partners behave appropriately.

 Today’s organization requires complete situational and holistic awareness of third party security and its connection to and impact on operations, processes, transactions, and data.
 It has become essential that organizations govern third party relationships throughout the lifecycle of the relationship: